ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](tile_weave.gif)](tile_weave.gif)
 tile\_weave.gif

-Currently there are quite a number of way in which you can tile an image, over a large area.
+Currently there are quite a number of ways in which you can tile an image, over a large area.

 You can "`-tile`" any image so as to completely replace the original background image (using the "`Copy`" compose operator).
 (For more details see [Tile Compositing](../compose/#tile)).